mspnp/iaas-landing-zone-baseline/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact <opencode@microsoft.com> with any additional questions or comments.

-With :heart: from Microsoft Patterns & Practices, [Azure Architecture Center](https://aka.ms/architecture).
+With :heart: from Microsoft patterns & practices, [Azure Architecture Center](https://aka.ms/architecture).